 When you’re creating a children’s space specifically meant for creating, discovering, and learning through play, think about it: the greatest inspiration might not be a poster with a beautiful quote about play — but the results of your kid’s own creativity.

 There are lots of cool ways to decorate with their own artwork that isn’t too precious: Hang with clothespins from string, banner style.
 Tuck it into clipboards which you can nail onto the wall.
 Pin it onto corkboard.
-Or use these magnetic frames (above), which are designed to make it easy to change up the art it’s holding.
+Or use magnetic hanging frame instead, like the ones from Stiicks (very affordable on Amazon).
+They’re designed to make it easy to change up the art it’s holding.

 It’s a sweet way to make a child’s space decidedly theirs; plus, it’s a great way for you to get all of the art pieces off your fridge (and perhaps, strewn about the rest of your house) and consolidate them into one very welcome area of the house.